Best Gfo Media For Reef Tank Phosphate Removal

 The most significant source of phosphate is likely to be the coral or fish food items and the waste that results.
 Additives and media may help, but the amount of phosphate will usually be minimal compared to what your food intake is bringing.

-Controlling filtration to remove the waste from fish and food is your main goal to control phosphates, but in the event that that doesn’t work, Bulk Reef Supply GFO filter media is our top tool.
+Controlling filtration to remove the waste from fish and food is your main goal to control phosphates, but if that doesn’t work, Bulk Reef Supply GFO filter media is our top tool.

 Here are some typical methods to help protect your aquarium against the growth of nuisance algae.
 Algae is a normal aspect of maintaining an aquarium. the inclusion of these strategies in your routine can assist you in avoiding issues with excess algae.